zeljkoavramovic/canerrsim/README.md

 ### canerrsim

 **CAN Error Frame Simulator** - Generates custom CAN error frames for testing and development purposes.
-This tool is now part of [can-utils](https://github.com/linux-can/can-utils).

 Key features:
 - Simulates 30+ different CAN error conditions